zhufuyi/sponge_doc/en/web-development-mysql.md

 If you have new MySQL tables and need to generate CRUD API interface code for them, follow these steps:

-1. Click on the left sidebar menu "Public" and then select "Generate handler CRUD code."
+1. Click on the left sidebar menu `Public` --> `Generate handler CRUD code`.
-2. Fill in the `MySQL DSN address` and click on "Get Table Names."
+2. Select database `mysql`, fill in the `database dsn` and click on `get table names`.
 Select the MySQL tables you want to generate code for (you can select multiple tables).
 3. Fill in the remaining parameters.

-4. After completing the parameters, click the "Download Code" button to generate the CRUD handler code, as shown in the image below:
+After completing the parameters, click the `Download Code` button to generate the CRUD handler code, as shown in the image below:

 ![web-http-handler](assets/images/web-http-handler.png)

-> [!tip] Equivalent command: **sponge web handler --module-name=user --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=cause,teach**.
-There's a simpler equivalent command that allows you to specify the web service code directory using the `--out` parameter and directly merge the code into the web service code: **sponge web handler --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=cause,teach --out=user**
+> [!tip] Equivalent command: **sponge web handler --module-name=user --db-driver=mysql --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=cause,teach**.
+There's a simpler equivalent command that allows you to specify the web service code directory using the `--out` parameter and directly merge the code into the web service code: **sponge web handler --db-driver=mysql --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=cause,teach --out=user**

 The generated CRUD handler code directory structure is as follows.
 The `internal` directory contains subdirectories such as `cache`, `dao`, `ecode`, `handler`, `model`, `routers`, and `types`, which include Go files and test files named after the table names.